 Activity No(s): Provide the relevant Basic Assessment Listed Activity(ies) as set out in Listing Notice 1 (GN No. R. 983) as amended 27 The clearance of an area of 1 hectare or more, but less than 20 hectares of indigenous vegetation.
 Activity No(s): Provide the relevant Basic Assessment Listed Activity(ies) as set out in Listing Notice 3 (GN No. R. 985) as amended 12 The clearance of an area of 300 square metres or more of indigenous vegetation - i.
 Western Cape: i.
 Within any critically endangered or endangered ecosystem listed in terms of section 52 of the NEMBA or prior to the publication of such a list, within an area that has been identified as critically endangered in the National Spatial Biodiversity Assessment 2004; ii.
 Within critical biodiversity areas identified in bioregional plans.
-Activity No(s): NOT APPLICA ABLE Activity No(s): Activity No(s): Provide the relevant Category A Waste Management Activity(ies) as set out in List of Waste Managemen Activities (GN No. R. 921) NOT APPLICA ABLE Activity No(s): Provide the relevant Category B Waste Management Activity(ies) as set out in List of Waste Management Activity(ies) as set out in List of Waste Management Activities (GN No. R. 921) NOT APPLICA
+Activity No(s): Provide the relevant Scoping and EIR Listed Activity(ies) as set out in Listing Notice 2 (GN No. R. 984) as amended NOT APPLIC ABLE Activity No(s): Provide the relevant Category A Waste Management Activity(ies) as set out in List of Waste Management Activities (GN No. R. 921) NOT APPLIC ABLE Activity No(s): Provide the relevant Category B Waste Management Activity(ies) as set out in List of Waste Management Activities (GN No. R. 921) NOT APPLIC ABLE